paypal/sdk-spec/spec/client/android/prerequisites.md

 ### Unbranded Cards

-In order to accept unbranded card payments in your application, a few additional setup steps are needed.
+To accept unbranded card payments in your application, a few additional setup steps are required.

 #### Enable Advanced Card Payment Processing